-Check out the semester-by-semester curriculum for the current program year, but please be sure to meet with your Computer Technlogies department advisor about your catalog year, as the courses may differ from what is currently posted online.
+Check out the semester-by-semester curriculum for the current program year, but please be sure to meet with your program advisor about your individual catalog year (in WebAdvisor > Program Evaluation) as the courses may differ from what is currently posted online.

 Certificates are a great way to learn new skills and increase your employability without going through an entire degree program.
-The DME program currently offers two certificates.
+The DME program currently offers three certificates.